-Driving Question: How do I add and subtract fractions?
+Driving Question: How do I multiply and divide fractions?

 Pupose: Very few high school mathematics teachers would argue that students numeracy skills diminish when working with fractions.
-The goal of this lesson is to refresh or reteach students about adding and subtracting fractions.
-The lesson hinges on the idea of creating equivalent fractions to make fractions of the same 'type'.
+The goal of this lesson is to refresh or reteach students about multiplying and dividing fractions.
+This lesson will look at using equivalent fractions to explain both operations.
+An informal treatment of the reciprocal of a fraction is used in order to produce a more efficient method.